 EU citizens frequently use identity cards to exercise their right to free movement to travel to other Member States, but also to establish their identity in everyday situations, such as contacts with public authorities or with airlines, banks or the healthcare sector.
 Residence documents support EU citizens and their non-EU family members when exercising free movement and when they need to prove their residence in an EU country.

-Since August 2021, Member States are required to issue identity cards and residence documents in a format that complies with the requirements set out in the Regulation.
-Identity cards currently in circulation that do not conform to these new standards will have to be replaced within five or ten years, depending on their security level.
-Security features of identity cards have been aligned with those of passports, meaning that both types of travel documents contain a highly secure contactless chip with the holder’s photo and fingerprints.
+Since August 2021, Member States are required to issue identity cards and residence containing a highly secure contactless chip with the holder’s photo and fingerprints.
+Identity cards currently in circulation that do not conform to these new standards will have to be replaced within five or ten years, depending on their security level. .